Did you know that your skin changes as you age and that your simple twenty's moisturiser might be doing more harm than good?

 As discussed earlier, just like your body, your skin needs help to stay hydrated and moisturization can be done up to 8 times a day.
 So if you suffer from dry and dehydrated skin moisturizing is key.
 Additionally, with the particulate pollutants settling on your skin during the day, it's always good to cleanse your face once in a few hours and definitely before you go to bed.

 - Rubbing your moisturizer vigorously:

 If you rub in your moisturizer too vigorously to have it vanish- you won’t experience its benefits.

-Rubbing harshly creates friction between the hands the skin causing the water in the moisturizer to evaporate.
+Rubbing harshly creates friction between the hands the skin which may not be desirable.
 Also, pulling and tugging on the skin can lead to premature aging and wrinkles.

 What to do instead?